jacobrigal/learning-journal/learning_markdown.md

 [x]

 Then hit space and name your list item.
 Hit return and repeat the process.
 Remember, no x if it's not done!
+The [x] ends up looking like a checked box:

 - [x] Learn what brackets are.
 - [ ] Watch the Brak show.:laughing: